stablekernel/Flutter-tutorial/README.md

 In this file we will move the code for `MyHomePage` class as well as `_MyHomePageState`, make sure to include `import 'package:flutter/material.dart';` at the top of `home_screen.dart` and we will need to add `import 'package:tutorial/widgets/home_screen.dart';` to the top of `main.dart` so it can successfully reference `MyHomePage`.

 Before we can explore navigation further we will need to create at least one more screen.
-Once more add a new file inside the widgets directory named `reveal_screen.dart`
+Once more, add a new file inside the widgets directory named `reveal_screen.dart`

 We will revisit this class later, but for now we will create a simple screen with an image and text.
 Add this code to `reveal_screen.dart`: